What is Sewage Flow Treatment to control Water Pollution?

 - Grit material is non-putrescible solids that have a higher hydraulic subsidence value compared to organic solids.
 The specific gravity ( the ratio of density of solid/ density water) of grit solids is usually in the range of 2.4 -3.0.

 - The composition of grit material depends on following conditions.

 - Types of inlets and catch basins

 - Construction and condition of the sewer plant

 - Type of ground and groundwater

-- Grit particles causes abrasion and wear of surfaces.
-Hence, grit chamber is essential to minimize the damage of mechanical equipment (agitator, pumps and pipe) in sewage plant.
+- Grit particles cause abrasion and wear of surfaces.
+Hence, a grit chamber is essential to minimize the damage of mechanical equipment (agitator, pumps and pipe) in a sewage plant.

 - To reduce maintenance or operating cost due to the frequency cleaning of particle deposition of grit matters in ducting.

 - To avoid blocking of pipelines and channels by grit deposition

 Major types of grit chambers are given below:

 - The shape of the grit chamber can be rectangular or square

 - Entry and exit of sewage flows are kept on opposite sides